 Universal Display (UDC) is an OLED research company, and one of the field's pioneers.
 UDC is involved in OLED IP, and holds many patent related to the commercialization of phosphorescent based OLEDs and also flexible, transparent and stacked OLEDs - for both display and lighting applications.
 The company offers both emitting and host materials.

 UDC trades in the NASDAQ (ticker: OLED).
-We posted a Q&A article with the company's director of communication in April 2014.

 The latest UDC news:

 Universal Display reported its financial results for Q2 2021.
 Revenues were $129.7 million, and net income was $40.5 million.

 The company expects its 2021 revenues to be in the range of $530 million to $560 million - which will mean a revenue growth of around 30% over 2020.